Debbie Young, Chair – San Juan County

 Kelly Fukai – Spokane County

 Kelly has spent her career building and cultivating relationships with government, education, business and community leaders.
-Kelly is the Chief Operating Officer at the Washington Technology Industry Association, where she oversees the day-to-day operations and serves as the organization’s leading subject matter expert on policy formation and oversees all aspects of government and community relations.
+Kelly is the Chief Executive Officer at the Northwest Gas Association, where she serves as the organization’s leading subject matter expert on policy formation and oversees all aspects of education and advocacy in the Pacific Northwest.
 She brings 25 years of experience in leading and working with diverse interests in the development of collaborative and comprehensive plans and policy that grow necessary infrastructure, enhance economic and workforce development, and support community interests.
-She has previously worked at Avista, the Pinnacle Marketing Group, Schweitzer Engineering Laboratories and Spokane International Airport.
-Kelly is the proud mom of three great kids, Mason, Abbey, and Jack.
+She has previously worked at Avista, Schweitzer Engineering Laboratories, Spokane International Airport and Washington Technology Industry Association.
 Appointed by Governor Inslee in June 2020, her term ends June 30, 2026.

 Nicole Grant – King County